NeilJustice/FileRevisor/README.md

 As you can see from the above two graphs, the implementation of Linux file deletions is quite a bit faster than the implementation of Windows file deletions, with modest time savings on Linux and massive time savings on Windows available by way of FileRevisor parallel folder deletion.

-The CPU and storage hardware which generated the above performance numbers is a 32-core 64-thread AMD Threadripper 2990WX with a 512 GB Samsung 970 PRO NVMe drive.
+CPU and storage hardware which generated the above performance numbers: 32-core 64-thread AMD Threadripper 2990WX with a 512 GB Samsung 970 PRO NVMe drive.

 ### FileRevisor Code Structure As It Appears In Visual Studio 2019